 Our first plant is a methanol facility located in the Texas panhandle outside of Pampa, Texas.
 The project will process low-cost natural gas located in the area into 65,000 tonnes of methanol per year.
 Our partner, Southern Chemical, will market the methanol to customers in the panhandle region under a long-term, off-take agreement.
 G2X Energy has received the necessary permitting from the Texas Commission for Environmental Quality to allow start of construction.
-This project is fully funded, with construction scheduled to begin March 2013 and initial operations planned for Q2, 2014.
+This project is fully funded and currently under construction.

 G2X Energy is currently reviewing several promising sites for additional natural gas-to-gasoline plant locations.
 Watch for updates on our current projects and potential facility locations.